felixhagspiel/jsOnlyLightbox/README.md

 Show or hide the default next- & prev-buttons.

 ###	`{nextImg: 'path/to/image'}`
 Here you can pass the path to an alternative next-button image.
 By default the arrows are rendered via CSS.
-If you want to use images make sure to apply custom styling for smaller viewports via the CSS-Class `jslghtbx-prev`.
+If you want to use images make sure to apply custom styling for smaller viewports via the CSS-Class `jslghtbx-next`.

 ###	`{prevImg: 'path/to/image'}`
 Here you can pass the path to an alternative prev-button image.
 By default the arrows are rendered via CSS.
 If you want to use images make sure to apply custom styling for smaller viewports via the CSS-Class `jslghtbx-prev`.